Sir Paul McCartney performed before 55,000 people at Hampden Park, Scotland's national stadium in Glasgow.

 This was the first of two visits The Beatles made to the ABC Cinema in Edinburgh, Scotland.
 The other took place on 19 October 1964.

 The third and final night of The Beatles' mini-tour of Scotland took place at Dundee's Caird Hall.
-Also on the bill were Johnny Hudson and the Hi Four, Malcolm Clarke and the Crestas, and the Caravelles.
+Also on the bill were Johnny Hudson and the Hi Four, Malcolm Clarke and the Crestas, the Caravelles and Tommy Dene and the Tremors.

 This was the second of a three-date Scottish mini tour promoted by Albert Bonici.
 The Beatles performed two shows on this night, each of which was seen by 1,500 people.
 The other acts on the bill were Houston Wells and The Fortunes.